 - 3 tablespoons apple cider vinegar

 In a large pot, bring 3 quarts of water to a boil.
-Add smoked pork, salt, and black pepper.
+Add ham hocks, salt, and black pepper.
 Cook until meat is tender about 1 hour.
 Remove meat from broth and set aside to cool.

 Wash collard greens thoroughly.
 Remove the stems down the center of the leaf.
 After stems are removed.
 Stack 4-6 leaves on top of each other.
 Starting at the round end, roll all the leaves together into a roll.
 Cut leaves into 2" ribbons.
 (If using packaged collard greens proceed to the next step)